Image Processing for Computer Graphics

 These topics are in general covered in short seminars, with the students, in the final part of the course:

-- Image based rendering
+- Image based Rendering

 Bibliography: